gggraph/Genesis/README.md

                 unsigned char * TX = GetBlockTransaction(block, 0);
                 // fast method to print transaction data.
                 PrintTransaction( TX ) ;
-                // Because transaction is a pointer of block memory.
+                // Because transaction is a pointer to block memory.
 There is not extra
                 // memory allocation.
           }
           free(block);